 Finding a Math Curriculum for Independent Learners

 When I realized we would have to switch math curriculums, I inwardly (and maybe even outwardly) groaned.
-We had been using our math curriculum for years with great success, but she was growing to dislike it and, sadly, her time hanging out with mom.
-Now, I know logically that this is a developmental milestone in that she is seeking independence and learning to be responsible for her own education.
+We had been using our current math curriculum for years with great success.
+But my daughter was growing to dislike it, and, sadly, her time hanging out with mom.
+Now, I know logically this is a developmental milestone in that she is seeking independence and learning to be responsible for her own education.
 But, emotionally, I yearned for those days of sitting together playing with math manipulatives.

 As the year progressed, it became quite apparent that changes would need to be made despite my "mom" desires.
 She wasn't happy, and it was resulting in a hatred of math.
 So, I started to explore other options.
 There are numerous math curriculums out there, but I had specific requirements:

 - It had to allow my daughter to work independently;

 - Options for grading;

 - A mobile option for when we're on the road for other activities;

 - And, finally, it had to be a solid math program.